-- To remove it from the tin, place a plate or cake stand upside down on top of the bundt tin, then flip it over and it should turn out the right way up!
+To remove it from the tin, place a plate or cake stand upside down on top of the bundt tin, then flip it over and it will turn out the right way up!

 The “cream cheese” frosting is super easy to make: the base is coconut whipped cream, and it’s sweetened with maple syrup (you can use any other sweetener) and made tart and tangy with lemon juice.

 - Keep your tin of coconut milk in the fridge overnight (or for at least 12 hours) for the rich creamy bit to separate from the watery bit at the bottom

 - Make sure you use full-fat coconut milk, otherwise this separation won’t happen and you won’t be able to whip it up

 - Open the tin upside down – the coconut cream will be at the bottom and you can just pour off the watery liquid